Chick-fil-A: The Fourth Estate

 On the other hand, more than four in ten Americans reacted positively to the news.
 These were people who had read the same stories, and watched television footage of the same protests, and had a polar opposite reaction.
 In a show of support for the embattled restaurant chain, more than 600,000 supporters subsequently RSVP’d to an online invitation from former Arkansas Gov. Mike Huckabee to join like-minded people for dinner out.

-The “Chick-fil-A Appreciation Day” event was scheduled on a Wednesday evening, code across the South that taps into a strong tradition of attending midweek church prayer meetings and Bible study.
+The “Chick-fil-A Appreciation Day” event was scheduled on a Wednesday evening, tapping into a strong Southern tradition of attending midweek church prayer meetings and Bible study.
 By the end of that August evening, Chick-fil-A had posted its largest single-day sales ever.

 In a word, the Los Angeles Times Chick-fil-A gay coverage was polarizing.
 Wherever you may find yourself on the gay-rights spectrum, reactions to those headlines exposed a dynamic that is reshaping U.S. news.
 A media landscape once dominated by three network TV newscasts and two metropolitan dailies -- a morning paper for white-collar workers and afternoon paper for blue-collar workers -- has been widely disrupted.